sindresorhus/sindresorhus.github.com/source/content/apps/ai-actions.md

 #### How is this better than the “Ask ChatGPT” action provided by the official ChatGPT app?

-This one works on macOS too, supports longer text, has customizability options for power-users, supports DALL·E 2, and will support more AI APIs in the future.
+This one works on macOS too, supports longer text, has customizability options for power-users, supports DALL·E, and will support more AI APIs in the future.

 #### How is this better than just calling the OpenAI API directly from Shortcuts?